-Perfect China, the 51% shareholding partner in Perfect Wines of South Africa has purchased the wine cellar at well-known Val de Vie estate in the heart of the Winelands, between Paarl and Franschhoek.
+Perfect China, the 51% shareholding partner in Perfect Wines of South Africa has purchased the wine cellar at well-known Val de Vie Estate in the heart of the Winelands, between Paarl and Franschhoek.
 The purchase also includes a 25 ha wine farm with 21 ha of vineyards and the historic manor house dating back to 1783.
-The polo estate, residential property, club house and restaurant are not included in the deal.
+The polo estate, residential property, clubhouse and restaurant are not included in the deal.

 The cellar facilities will be used by Perfect Wines of South Africa, a JV that was formed in 2011 between Hein Koegelenberg of Leopard’s Leap and Perfect China in Yangzhou.
-The L’Huguenot brand was born out of this JV and in 2011 and 2012 already, it was responsible for the export of 2.8 milion bottles of wine to China – amounting to about 25% of the total annual South African wine exports to China.
+The L’Huguenot brand was born out of this JV and in 2011 and 2012 already, it was responsible for the export of 2.8 million bottles of wine to China – amounting to about 25% of the total annual South African wine exports to China.
 Now with its own address, production and maturation facilities, the future for this brand created as a celebrating of the French Huguenot heritage of wine in South Africa, looks very promising.

 Perfect China distributes the L’Huguenot wine brand in the Far East with a direct sales team of more than a million agents and via 5000 depots in China as well as infrastructure in Malaysia, Thailand, Hong Kong, Indonesia, Singapore, Taiwan and Vietnam.